joemoose/psiops/docs/playing.md

 You improve your character’s abilities by staying true to their *core drive* during the mission.
 For example, a *True Believer* advances by acting ethically to complete their mission.

-After returning to base, describe how you met your core drive's advancement condition.
-If the GM agrees, choose **one** improvement to your character's abilities from the table below:
+After returning to base, describe how you met your core drive's *advancement condition*.
+If the GM agrees, choose **one** improvement to your character's abilities from the following options:

 | Improvement | Effect | Limit |
 | - | - | :-: |